numfocus/gsoc/2016/proposals/rai-vivek.md

 [coveralls](https://coveralls.io) and [tavis-ci](https://travis-ci.org/).
 Will
 follow a test-driven development style.

-Also, finalize the collectable information, design database schema, freeze component options.
+Also, finalize the collectable information, decide database and investigate its worse case behavior, design schema, freeze component options.

 ### June 8th - June 21th

 Setup server.
 Implement report collection, and database store, update and retrieval operations.

-Basic UI.
+Basic user-interface.

 Write a secondary demo script that posts to server.